 You can work on the homework as many times as you like before the due date.
-You will get three attempts at each question before MSL marks that question incorrect.
+You will get three attempts at each question before MML marks that question incorrect.
 When that happens, you may choose "Similar Problem" and you will be given a new problem to try.
 All homework assignments are due at the end of the week the topic is covered.
-For example, MSL HW #1 is due Sunday September 6.
-This assignment is on the topics covered the week of August 31.
+For example, MML HW #1 is due Sunday September 6.
+This assignment is on the topics covered the week of Aug 31.
 It is the expectation that you work on the material during the week/weekend, complete the homework by the end of the week and then move on to the next week's material.
-All the homework assignments are available in MSL as of the first day of classes, so you can work ahead if you choose to.
-Before attempting MSL homework, you will want to read the weekly notes and assigned sections from text and try the exercises at the end of each section.
-There are answers to the odd exercises in the back of the text so that you can check your work before completing your MyStatLab homework.
+Before attempting MML homework, you will want to read the assigned sections from text and try the exercises at the end of each section.
+There are answers to the odd exercises in the back of the text so that you can check your work before completing your MyMathLab homework.
 Because this class is online and you are doing the work independently, it is critical that you stay on top of the material.
 Please make sure you are submitting on time!
-LATE HOMEWORK WILL NOT BE ACCEPTED!
+NO LATE HOMEWORK WILL BE ACCEPTED!

-MyLab Mastering has many great features to help with the material.
+\\\MyLab Mastering has many great features to help with the material.
 Once you are registered and logged onto MSL, be sure to look at the task bar on the left to see what else it has to offer.
-There are chapter notes, additional exercises, power point slides,vidoes with an instructor working through problems, and sample tests/quizzes.
+There are chapter notes, additional exercises, power point slides, vidoes with an instructor working through problems, and sample tests/quizzes.
 Also, My Lab/Mastering offers a Study Plan to show you the areas you need to work on.
 Every time you complete an assignment, the study plan is updated and you can go in and try more examples from that material.
 Please check this stuff out so you know where to go if you start having difficulty with the material.